Deuteronomist: Deuteronomy

 Deuteronomy was formed by a complex process that reached probably from the 7th century BCE to the early 5th.
 It consists of a historical prologue; an introduction; the Deuteronomic Code followed by blessings and curses; and a conclusion.

-The law code (chapters 12–26) forms the core of the book.
-2 Kings 22–23 tells how a "Book of the Law", commonly identified with the code, was found in the Temple during the reign of Josiah.
-According to the story in Kings, the reading of the book caused Josiah to embark on a series of religious reforms, and it has been suggested that it was written in order to validate this program.
+The book's core is the law code (chapters 12–26).
+2 Kings 22–23 tells how a "Book of the Law," commonly identified with the law code, was found in the Temple in Jerusalem during the reign of Josiah.
+According to the story in 2 Kings, reading the book caused Josiah to embark on a series of religious reforms, and it has been suggested that it was written to validate this program.
 Notwithstanding, it is generally accepted that at least some of the laws are much earlier than Josiah.

 The introduction to the code (chapters 4:44–11:32) was added during Josiah's time, thus creating the earliest version of Deuteronomy as a book, and the historical prologue (chapters 1–4:43) was added still later to turn Deuteronomy into an introduction to the entire Deuteronomistic history (Deuteronomy to Kings).